Millchmaedchen/Eatomics/README.md

 # Troubleshooting

-R version < 3.6 will need a lower version of caTools in order to create proper reports from rmarkdown - this might help to fix any caTools related errors. install.packages("https://cran.r-project.org/src/contrib/Archive/caTools/caTools_1.14.tar.gz", repos=NULL, type="source")
+- R version < 3.6 will need a lower version of caTools in order to create proper reports from rmarkdown - this might help to fix any caTools related errors. install.packages("https://cran.r-project.org/src/contrib/Archive/caTools/caTools_1.14.tar.gz", repos=NULL, type="source")

+- PCA plot depends on a package called biplot, which can be installed via install_github("vqv/ggbiplot")
+- as for this repository, devtools needs to be installed as well install.packages("devtools)